 Want to make a great impression at your next meeting with a prospect?
-Offering up a sound business proposal is a surefire way to put yourself on the best footing—but only if your business proposal ideas and presentation are worthwhile.
+Using a polished business proposal template is a surefire way to put yourself on the best footing—but only if your business proposal ideas and presentation are worthwhile.
 Free business proposal templates could help you gain the inspiration you need to stick the perfect landing.

 While you may expect to see a few examples of sales-related proposals in this post, we took a bit of a different approach with this one and found five great examples of business-related proposals from non-sales agreements that you can use as inspiration when creating sales-specific proposals.